alphagov/govuk-developer-docs/source/manual/restore-from-offsite-backups.html.md

 For the backup and restore drill, you will restore and unpack a MySQL database on a Vagrant VM.

+1. Install Vagrant and VirtualBox with `brew cask install virtualbox vagrant`
+1. In the root of the `govuk-puppet` directory, run `vagrant up mysql-master-1.backend to create a new mySQL VM
+1. Access the new VM with `vagrant ssh mysql-master-1.backend`

 On a fresh VM, you may require the following packages for this exercise:

-> You can use either your dev VM or if you have the space you can create a new mysql server VM using the following command:
-> `vagrant up mysql-master-1.backend`
-> This needs to be run from the root of the `govuk-puppet` repository
-> Access the new VM using:
-> `vagrant ssh mysql-master-1.backend`

 #### Packages via `apt-get`